nathankelete/FolderWizardAI/README.md

 # FolderWizardAI
-Program that aims to maintain organization of RENCI's STAR, OOD, and CT teams' Google Drives.
+Program that aims to maintain organization of RENCI's STAR, OOD, and CT teams' Google Drives utilizing NLP.